RocketCommunicationsInc/astro-www/src/pages/patterns/breadcrumbs.md

 Breadcrumb links should be styled in the Astro-defined primary interactive color.
 Breadcrumb items that are hovered over should be styled in the interactive hover color and have no underline.
 The last current page Breadcrumb item should not be interactive and should be styled as the primary text color.

-A Breadcrumb trail should span no more than half of the parent window’s width, beyond which label truncation or line wrapping should be used.
+When used in applications intended for large monitors, Breadcrumb trails should span no more than half of the parent window’s width, beyond which label truncation or line wrapping should be used.

 ![](/img/patterns/breadcrumbs-halfway.png)